-Requirements
+Residency Requirements

-- All Lyon students, unless automatically exempt (as stated in the Residence Life section of the catalog) are required to reside on campus or in campus-owned housing. - Some scholarships require campus residency.
-See 'Named Scholarships' below. - Students who are automatically exempt from campus residency may choose to live off campus without penalty of scholarship reduction, unless - 1. they hold certain named scholarships (listed below), or - 2. the total sum of the student's institutional, federal, and state gift aid is more than \$2000 in excess of the student's charges billed by the college for the year (or \$1000 per semester).
-In the case the student's total institutional, federal, and state gift aid exceeds these limits, the student's institutional aid will be reduced to where the total aid is within the stated limit.
+- All Lyon students, unless automatically exempt (as stated in the Residence Life section of the catalog) are required to reside on campus or in campus-owned housing. - Students holding a Lyon Honors Fellowship must live on campus their first year and are subject to the Lyon Resident Policy in subsequent years. - Students who are automatically exempt from campus residency may choose to live offcampus without penalty of scholarship reduction unless - 1. they are freshmen members of the Lyon Honors Fellowship program, or - 2. the total sum of the student's institutional, federal, and state gift aid is more than \$3000 in excess of the student's charges billed by the college for the year (or \$1500 per semester).
+In the case, the student's total institutional, federal, and state gift aid exceeds these limits, the student's institutional aid will be reduced to where the total aid is within the stated limit.